• Skip to main content

 • Do not stir your chicken stock.
 This is not needed and can make your stock cloudy.
 Just set it and forget it!

 • Do not add salt.
-Your bones from the roasted chickens, or especially from a rotisserie chicken, are already salted.
+Your bones from the roasted chicken, or especially from a rotisserie chicken, are already salted.
 You will also add salt when making soup or whatever recipe you use your stock for.
 You can always add salt later, but you can't take it out once it's in there!

 • If you've only saved chicken bones and not veggie scraps, you can chop and add 1 onion, 1 carrot, and 1 or 2 ribs of celery to make stock.